ipinfo/sample-database/Privacy Detection/README.md

 ## IP Addresses associated with identity hiding services such as VPN, Tor, Proxies, Relays and Hosting service.

+Tor detection covers all relay subtypes: Exit nodes, Entry (Guard) nodes, Middle relays, and Bridges.
+A single entity can have multiple roles at the same time.
+The current Tor boolean is collapsed and indicates whether any Tor role is detected, not which role(s).
+Role-specific flags are not currently exposed.

 # Database Schema & Description

 _[data updated as of January, 2025]_